-Given that e-commerce reached \$30 billion in 1999 alone (Typos tis Kyriakis 13/02/2000, p.
-59), it is easy to appreciate the vast field of application open to abuse, and also the damage that can be caused.
-The situation worsens if one takes into account the difficulty of hunting down these hackers, whose operations usually leave no trace or who 'strike' using somebody else's computer.
+Given that e-commerce reached \$30 billion in 1999 alone (see the newspaper "Typos tis Kyriakis", 13.02.2000, p., 59), it is easy to appreciate the vast field of application open to abuse, and also the damage that can be caused.
+The situation worsens if one takes into account the difficulty of hunting down these hackers, whose operations usually leave no trace or who "strike" using somebody else's computer.
 At the same time, companies are reluctant to lodge complaints against these hackers, since they do not wish to appear vulnerable.

-The report of the Commission of the European Union to the Council and the Economic and Social Committee at the end of 1999 (To Vima 28/12/1997, pp. 20-21) points out specific dangers posed by, and potential consequent offences committed by, means of misusing computers and the Internet.
-In more general terms, these offences can be categorised according to the following (cf. Rosé 1995 [Que-Sais-Je, No 2432]).
+The report of the Commission of the European Union to the Council and the Economic and Social Committee at the end of 1999, (see the article by Prof. Paul Spirakis in the newspaper "To Vima", 28/12/1997, pp., 20-21) points out specific dangers posed by, and potential consequent offences committed by means of misusing computers and the Internet.
+In more general terms, these offences can be categorized according to the following

+(c.f.
+Philippe Rosé, La criminalité informatique, Paris: P.U.F.,1995 [Que-Sais-Je, No 2432]):